 - Assist with setting up/tearing down meetings

-Applications are due on September 7th, and our first meeting is September 10th, 2017.
+Applications are due on August 30th, the first meeting is TBD